 CAP commits to coaching our students, who we call Wave-Makers, to graduate from college as quickly and with as little debt as possible while equipping them with the skills and experiences needed to be competitive contributors to the global workforce.

 While nationally only nine percent of low-income students graduate from college by age 24, 86% of CAP graduates are on track to graduate within six years.
-CAP provides financial literacy training, one-to-one college coaching, and need-based scholarship funding for more than 600 students.
+CAP is a college success program that provides financial literacy training, one-to-one college coaching, and need-based scholarship funding for nearly 600 low-income and underserved students.
 CAP serves Making Waves Academy high school graduates, CAP Bay Area recipients, and students from the former Making Waves Education Program.
 Each year, we provide our students with:

 Need-based scholarships ranging from $5,000 to $10,000 per year

 All eligible CAP & CAP Bay Area students receive access to a need-based scholarship to ensure that our Wave-Makers are not kept out of higher education due to financial barriers.